NatLee/simply-blur-detector/README.md

 Or you can replace with your own non-blur images in folders `./data/test` and `./data/train` and run `./generate-blur-img.py`.

+> If you want to fast run all steps, you can use the script `./fast-run.sh` or `./fast-run.bat`.

 ### Training & Predicting

 > All materials are from the source https://bluearchive.wiki/wiki/Characters